Purpura: Types, What It Looks Like & How to Treat

 Imagem ilustrativa número 3

-Thrombotic Thrombocytopenic Purpura (TTP) is a rare type of purpura that can be life-threatening.
+Thrombotic thrombocytopenic purpura (TTP) is a rare type of purpura that can be life-threatening.
 This type of purpura is characterized by increase platelet aggregation, leading to the formation of clots and destruction of blood cells.
 It is important for TTP to be treated as quickly as possible to prevent anemia, platelet loss and neurologic changes.

 How to treat: Treatment for TTP should be initiated promptly, and usually involves a plasmaphoresis.
 This involves filtering the blood of excessive antibodies that may be interfering with normal body functioning.